Spring Boot Pre-Interview Guide Part 1: Core Application Layer — Controller, Service, Repository, Domain

 - code: Business error classification (ERR001, ERR002, etc.)

-Exceptions: File downloads, streaming APIs, and HealthCheck endpoints should not use the common response class.
+Exceptions: File downloads, streaming APIs, and HealthCheck endpoints should not be wrapped in the common response.

 - Clients can predict the response format, making parsing easier